My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 Mom started crying harder.

-The old Claire would have softened.
+The old Natalie would have softened.

-The old Claire would have apologized.
+The old Natalie would have apologized.

 Dad tried again, softer this time.